 By the time you are 50, this amount will climb to $67,550.

-3. Pink products are the most expensive ones.
+4. Facts about the pink tax reveal pink products are the most expensive ones.

-Facts about the pink tax show that the term is not just symbolic.
+The term is not just symbolic.
 One study compared the prices of 50 products falling into different categories, like clothes, toys, and other accessories.